mercere99/MABE2/docs/first_steps/01_quickstart.rst

     cd settings
     ls

-From here, you'll want to make sure you can see your .gen file!
+From here, you'll want to make sure you can see your .gen file.
 You should see a file labled ``<example_filename>.gen``.
-If not, you can create it by running the directions in the page "Writing your ``.gen`` file".
+If not, you can create it by following the directions in the page "Writing your ``.gen`` file".

 Now we're ready to create our ``.mabe`` file!
 To do so, we'll navigate back up to ``build`` and then create the ``.mabe`` file.
 You'll run the